JoCu64/remapGit/README.md

 remapGit
 ========

-Useful PHP Codes for site.
+Useful PHP and other Codes for site.